 ASTM E3336-22, Standard Test Method for Physical Integrity Testing of Single-Use Systems

 Introduction of particulate matter, microorganisms (bioburden), moisture or oil residues are not acceptable for single-use applications.
 Compressed air used for pressure decay leak testing shall be produced in a manner that delivers oil free, dry air, free from particulate matter.
 It is best practice to additionally fit the test system with a sterilizing grade point of use filter in the flow path directly before the test article.
+It should be noted that the sterilizing grade filter must not be used to compensate for compressed air of poor quality.
+Further, the sterilizing grade filter will not deliver sterile air if it has not been previously sterilized.

 Integrity and leak testing of single-use systems (SUS) encompass a spectrum of tests that may be employed to ensure integrity assurance as part of a quality by design approach.
 Most commonly pressure decay and tracer gas leak tests are used to establish the integrity of SUS or specific components in a non-destructive manner.
 The test methods are developed to ensure the SUS is not damaged by the testing due to over pressurization, contamination or other means.
 These efforts during test method development and validation help to ensure no final drug product is lost as a result of the failure of the tested SUS or contamination of the SUS.
 A validation package showing the absence of impact of the leak/integrity test on the CQA (Critical Quality Attributes) of the SUS is expected to be generated by the supplier.